DFE-Digital/fe-college-reference-data/notes-and-change-log.md

 ## Trafford College Group

 For our purposes Trafford College Group isn't a parent because the 'group' offers other training provision, but no other colleges.
-Have flattened the group to be the Trafford College.
+Have removed the group and only show Trafford College.

 ## Truro and Penwith College